Can I Have Astigmatism Corrected During Cataract Surgery?

 What is a Cataract?

 A cataract occurs when the natural lens in your eye becomes cloudy, impairing your ability to see clearly.
 Cataracts happen when proteins in your eyes break down because of the normal aging process and accumulate on your lens.
+The lens ensures light focuses appropriately on the retina so you can see images clearly.
+When cataracts affect your lens, your vision becomes distorted.

 Other signs of cataracts include: